AcheronProject/AcheronDocs/docs/_sources/overview.rst.txt

 Introduction
 ============

-The **Acheron Project** is a group of resources for custom keyboards, that include
+The **Acheron Project** is a compendium of resources for custom keyboards, that include

 - Printed Circuit Boards (PCBs);

 - KiCad footprints and symbols;

-- Graphic
+- Graphic resources like logos;

+- 3D models

- designed by Álvaro "Gondolindrim" Volpato with collaborators.
+	All of which designed by Álvaro "Gondolindrim" Volpato with collaborators.

-The aim of the project is to build a database of freely available keyboard PCBs that comply with Open-Source Hardware principles.
+	The aim of the project is to build a database of freely available resources for keyboard enthusiasts, focused primarily on PCBs that comply with Open-Source Hardware principles.
 Many features, characteristics, components are community-driven and feedback is highly appreciated.

 Codenames and versioning
 ========================